789ni812/imgdescriptor/ARCHITECTURE.md

   - Resets all state and clears persisted storage
 - **Prompts:**
   - Dual prompt system (default/custom) for both image description and story generation
+- **Per-Turn Flow:**
+  - **Image Upload:** Only visible if no image has been uploaded for the current turn and no description is being generated or available.
+  - **Image Description:** Spinner and content appear in the TurnCard for the current turn.
+As soon as a description is available, the upload area disappears.
+  - **Generate Story:** Controls only appear after the image description is fully generated for the current turn, and disappear once the story is being generated or is available.
+  - **Choices:** Controls only appear after the story is available for the current turn, and disappear once choices are being generated or are available.
+  - This strict gating ensures a clear, stepwise RPG flow and prevents user confusion.

 ## Conventions & Best Practices
 - **TypeScript:**